White Plains Religious Discrimination Lawyers

 The good news is that anyone who has faced discrimination can seek certain remedies.
 At Carey & Associates, we will gladly discuss what remedies you have available, including:

-If you are part of a group who suffered religious discrimination, we might pursue a class action for these claims.
+If you are part of a group that suffered religious discrimination, we might pursue a class action for these claims.

 What to Do if You Suspect Religious Discrimination